imnicy/framework/README.md

 - View (use `twig/twig`)
 - Powerful libs (like Str, Arr, Collection, Manager...)

-> All packages are lazy to load, and if you don't use them, you won't execute the codes of the response.
+> All packages are lazy to load.
+And you can expand many other useful packages to the framework.

-## Container and Routing
+## About

-Use slim\slim to provide simple routing requests and responses, container comes from php-di\php-di.
+The framework use slim/slim and php-di/php-di to provide routing requests, responses and container services.

-The coding style is very similar to laravel, but lighter and simpler than laravel.
-Try to assemble a package with as little code as possible.
+It's like laravel, but not as complex as laravel.

+I want to minimize the number of dependent packages, make the framework faster, and you can clearly see what it does.

 ### Installation